gSchool/DNA-release-3/03-Phase-B/03_developing_acquisition_strategy.md

 ### !callout-success
-## INSERT TITLE
-KEY TAKEAWAYS: DEVELOPING AN ACQUISITION STRATEGY FOR MODERN SOFTWARE DEVELOPMENT
+## KEY TAKEAWAYS: DEVELOPING AN ACQUISITION STRATEGY FOR MODERN SOFTWARE DEVELOPMENT
 * Acquisition strategies for Software Intensive Programs vary based upon the context of that specific program but they all have _some_ similar key elements:
     * Software is Never Done
     * Code Delivery should be a non-event